-Jebel Akhdar Oman is a green area on the Sayq plateau which is considered by many, especially the locals, as one of the top things to do in the Sultanate.
-It is also known as Al Jabal Al Akhdar or Jabal Akdhar or the Green Mountain Oman.
-Now accessed via a steep modern road, the plateau offers wadis, terraces and stunning mountains views.
-Below is my guide to help you plan your visit:
+Jebel Akhdar, Oman, is a green area on the Sayq plateau, which is considered by many, especially the locals, as one of the top things to do in the Sultanate.

-About the Green mountains of Jebel Akdhar in Oman
+Why visit the Green Mountains of Jebel Akdhar in Oman?

 But do not mix up with Jebel Shams Oman which is the Arabian Grand canyon and bare mountains!